masjohncook/CREMEv2/README.md

     `./setup.sh`

 ### Run
-0. If you would like to rerun several times, you can `take a snapshot` before running, then back to that snapshot to rerun again.
-The reason is that we already finished configuring some services, so if we reconfigure them again, it may have some behaviors different from the first time
 1. Turn on all your machines (10 Machines)
 2. Login to your `Controller`
 3. `cd CREME-N/` 🡪 `./run_creme.sh`